 Saint Michael’s Abbey

-Nestled in the hills of Silverado Canyon in Orange County, the new large monastery and convent of Saint Michael’s Abbey – a new monastery and convent – needed an efficient onsite wastewater system that would treat existing contaminants and produce high quality water.
+Nestled in the hills of Silverado Canyon in Orange County, the new large monastery and convent of Saint Michael’s Abbey needed an efficient onsite wastewater system that would treat existing contaminants and produce high quality water.
 We conducted a technology assessment to select a treatment system appropriate to their specific demographics, we located an ideal site – discrete and with excellent soil for disposal of the treated water.
 We selected a biofiltration treatment plant that was easily expandable for future phases of the development at sites like the Abbey.
-Filtered and disinfected water will also supply the irrigation of grapevines in the planned vineyard.
-The treatment components are arranged in separate locations throughout the property, with the main facility located some distance from the Abbey’s activity centers.
+Some treatment components were arranged in separate locations throughout the property, with the main facility located some distance from the Abbey’s activity centers.
 All disposal uses subsurface drip dispersal.

 El Rancho Escondido

-El Rancho Escondido is a complex of remnant estates from the famous Wrigley family, founders of Wrigley’s chewing gum.
-The Wrigleys built El Rancho on the highlands of Catalina Island as a summer retreat.
-The property was authentically upgraded from a genuine “old California” ranch to a historic home acclimated to modern standards.
+El Rancho Escondido was a complex of remnant estate buildings from the famous Wrigley family, founders of Wrigley’s chewing gum.
+The Wrigley family built El Rancho on the highlands of Catalina Island as a summer retreat.
+The property was authentically upgraded from a genuine “old California” ranch to a truly historic home acclimated to modern standards.
 El Rancho retained the horse ranch, added a vineyard and a chapel.
 And has become a welcome stop for tourist of the back country.
 We designed El Rancho’s treatment system to be built in multiple phases.
 Permitting was through the LA Regional Water Quality Control Board and the Los Angeles Department of Public Health.
-All wastewater receives advanced treatment and disinfection, and the treated water from the winery will be reused in the vineyards.
+All wastewater receives advanced treatment and disinfection using an extraordinarily stable treatment process that is perfect for this remote location.